ISKCON: George v. International Society for Krishna Consciousness of California

 In a 1984 case, George v.
 International Society for Krishna Consciousness of California was a lawsuit that resulted in a mixed judgment.
 Marcia and Robin George accused ISKCON of kidnapping Robin via brainwashing and sued ISKCON for false imprisonment, intentional infliction of emotional distress, libel, and the wrongful death of Robin's father based on stress caused by the alleged circumstances.
 A California state appellate court dismissed Robin's claims for false imprisonment, libel, and intentional infliction of emotional distress, but upheld jury verdicts in favor of Marcia for intentional infliction of emotional distress and wrongful death.

-Accusations of child abuse
+Child abuse in boarding schools

 In the 1990s, ISKCON faced accusations of child abuse, and its leaders acknowledged physical, emotional and sexual abuse of children who were sent to live in the rural communities' boarding schools in the United States and India in the 1970s and 1980s.
 Sociologist of religion E. Burke Rochford argues that a culture of abuse in ISKCON schools arose in part because of renunciant leaders' subtle denigration of the value of householders and children.

+An internal 1998 non-random survey reported that a substantial minority of students in boarding schools experienced sexual abuse, physical abuse, emotional mistreatment, and child neglect.
+According to Wolf, ISKCON's schools developed an environment amenable to child abuse from the 1970s through the early 1990s due in part to limited contact between children and parents and no bar to entry or adequate training for teachers.
+ISKCON considered children born in devotee families as automatically spiritually pure by virtue of birth, but when children grew up and did not exhibit the appropriate characteristics ISKCON leadership labelled them as "materialists" unworthy of attention.
+Additionally, ISKCON's focus on the renuciate lifestyle and non-attachment drove many parents to disregard their children's needs.
+In the 1990s reports of child abuse emerged as the first generation of devotee children became adults.
 Several safety regulations and subcommittees, such as ISKCON Resolve and the ISKCON Child Protection Office, have been developed since these allegations to ensure that the legal rights of devotees, as well as their health and safety, are protected.
+Devotee trust in ISKCON's leadership was eroded and many fault GBC leaders for failing to take adequate responsibility for the abuse.